Skip to main content

 Center for Autism Research, Treatment and Training

-The Center for Autism Research, Treatment, and Training (CARTT) is part of the Auburn University Psychological Services Center and serves as a training clinic for students in the Behavior Analysis Program in the Department of Psychology.
-CARTT is an intensive preschool program that uses behavioral, research-based instruction to address the individual needs of children with Autism Spectrum Disorder (ASD) in the Auburn-Opelika community.
-We also offer a range of behavioral consultation services to individuals and schools in the surrounding area.
+The Center for Autism Research, Treatment and Training (CARTT) is part of the Auburn University Psychological Services Center and serves as a training clinic for students in the Applied Behavior Analysis Master’s Program in the Department of Psychological Sciences.
+CARTT is an intensive preschool program that uses behavioral, research-based instruction to address the individual needs of children between the ages of 2-5 with Autism Spectrum Disorder (ASD) and other related developmental disorders in the Auburn-Opelika community.
+We also offer a range of behavioral consultation and training services to individuals, schools, and organizations in the surrounding area, and social skills groups for children and adolescents.

 For inquiries regarding our services, please contact us by phone at 334-844-6691 or email ABAclinic@auburn.edu.